Crossing Margins: Intersectional Users' Ethical Concerns about Software: Related Work

-Frameworks designed to facilitate user-centered research have yielded insights into the preferences of diverse intersectional populations, such as Black perinatal women, Black youth, Black COVID patients, Indian women, Indian queer individuals, and gender non-conforming users, across various software applications \cite{kim2022designing, hedditch2023design, kumar2020taking, wong2018designing, oguamanam2023intersectional, moitra2021negotiating, andalibi2022lgbtq}.
-For instance, research involving LGBTQ individuals experiencing recent pregnancy losses revealed significant challenges in finding online support due to intersecting marginalized identities \cite{andalibi2022lgbtq}.
-Our work seeks to expand on these findings, enhancing understanding and awareness of the unique concerns of different intersectional groups.
+Frameworks designed to facilitate user-centered research have yielded insights into the preferences of diverse intersectional populations, such as Black perinatal women, Black youth, Black COVID patients, Indian women, Indian queer individuals, and gender non-conforming users, across various software applications \citep{kim2022designing, hedditch2023design, kumar2020taking, wong2018designing, oguamanam2023intersectional, moitra2021negotiating, andalibi2022lgbtq}.
+For instance, research involving LGBTQ+ individuals experiencing recent pregnancy losses revealed significant challenges in finding online support due to intersecting marginalized identities \citep{andalibi2022lgbtq}.
+Our work seeks to expand on these findings, by providing a more general overview of intersectional users needs and concerns when it comes to software.

-Additionally, another line of inquiry has examined intersectional biases in software systems, particularly those leveraging machine learning \cite{buolamwini2018gender, cabrera2019fairvis, steed2021image} and natural language processing technologies \cite{kirk2021bias, guo2021detecting, ghai2021wordbias, tan2019assessing}.
-These studies have often found pronounced biases against intersectional groups, sometimes more severe than those affecting singly marginalized identities \cite{buolamwini2018gender}.
+Additionally, another line of inquiry has examined intersectional biases in software systems, particularly those leveraging machine learning \citep{buolamwini2018gender, cabrera2019fairvis, steed2021image} and natural language processing technologies \citep{kirk2021bias, guo2021detecting, ghai2021wordbias, tan2019assessing}.
+These studies have often found pronounced biases against intersectional groups, often more severe than those affecting singly marginalized identities \citep{buolamwini2018gender}.
 Highlighting these disparities is crucial, and our research contributes to this effort by providing an in-depth analysis of the diverse and complex experiences of intersectional groups, aiming to challenge and reduce existing stereotypes in software engineering.